Norway become the fourth team in the last five games to leave Ireland with a win.

-Another drab night of football under Giovanni Trapattoni as Ireland lose 2-1 to Norway
+Yet another drab night of Irish football under Giovanni Trapattoni

 That was effectively the highlight of the night from an Irish point of view.

 You could have switched off the television in the sixth minute, and you would have missed nothing in terms of enjoyable entertainment or progressive football from the Irish team.
 The sixth minute!

 Norway played patiently, and frequently over ran Ireland’s wafer-thin, over matched midfield of Glenn Whelan